 I don’t think there’s enough poetry, philosophy, rapturous appreciation of the hills.
 Look at the books, and you find overwhelming emphasis on heroic battling and the claiming of summits.
 Look at the magazines, and you find a constrained format with a particular house style.
 Look at the big films and you find The White Spider, Touching The Void, Everest assaults and similar.

 In my opinion the genre of nature writing is where the future lies for an interesting account of mountains.
 Six days to get up Everest, I’m cold, I’m tired, my friend retreated because of altitude sickness: I’m not interested.
-Two days exploring Scafell Pike, I got cold, it started snowing, my tent got torn, I bruised my knee, I wore my ABC boots and XYZ jacket: yes, but where is your reflection, your blending of hill experience with the facts of city life, some thinking process elevating walking beyond the merely physical.
+Two days exploring Scafell Pike, I got cold, it snowed, my tent got torn, I bruised my knee, I wore my groovy ABC boots and svelte XYZ jacket: yes, but where is your reflection, your blending of hill experience with the facts of city life, some thinking process elevating walking beyond the merely physical.
 Rebecca Solnit does this.
 Richard Mabey does this.
 Thoreau did it a long time ago.
 Nan Shepherd did it and so does Robert Macfarlane.
 If it is only physical you may as well walk in the park.
 Not challenging? – OK so walk in the park a lot, eight hours a day, and save yourself the thirty or forty thousand pounds it costs to climb Everest.
 I’m being provocative, I know, and that’s to make a point.

 I don’t like all nature writing nor all of Macfarlane’s books.
 His first and possibly most important, Mountains of the Mind, was for me too much tedious history and not enough philosophy.
 Yes yes, we get the idea that in previous times people regarded the hills with horror.
 We understand perfectly well in that respect hill love is cultural conditioning.
 What we don’t need – I didn’t – is detailed history of this person, and that person, and this Victorian newspaper report and then another to illustrate the very simple premise that a hundred years ago people didn’t like the hills.